How a gold IRA works

 Hedge against inflation

 Gold is known as a hedge against inflation.
-This means as inflation rises, gold tends to rise in value along with it.
+This means that as inflation rises, gold tends to rise in value along with it.
 And gold can help preserve your purchasing power over time.
 Now, the price of gold isn’t perfectly correlated with inflation and does not always grow when inflation rises, but over long periods of time it has grown faster than inflation has risen.

 » MORE: Is gold a good investment?